Cray-HPE/hms-test/README.md

 ```

 1. You will most likely use the `/src/libs/tavern_global_config.yaml` file with the functional tests (that invoke pytest + tavern)
-2. you may need to modify or add urls to this path to expose different APIs
+2. You will need to modify or add url paths in `/src/libs/tavern_global_config.yaml` to expose different APIs or include a separate file with updated paths.

 ## How to copy files into the pod's PVC